RobAntcliff/Matte_Group_Proj/README.md

 ##### Specify Delay
 1. To add a delay, add "delay { "x" }", with the x replaced by the time period, for example, 30 minutes, 6 hours, 3 days, and so on.
-2. To see if a pml file contains a delay, select "load pml" from the list of commands in the DDI app.
+2. To see if a PML file contains a delay, select "load pml" from the list of commands in the DDI app.
 3. Then choose the pml file you wish to check for delays.
 4. If a file contains delays, they will be reported, with the associated action number included in the report, otherwise the app will output "No Delays specified in PML file".
-5. Running on "drugs.pml" the app will report
+5. To test this feature, load drugs.pml into the app. the app will report
 > Delay of 20 minutes -> Action 1
 > Delay of 6 hours -> Action 3
 > Delay of 10 minutes -> Action 6

 ##### Merging Clinical Pathways written in PML
+1. From the list of commands in the DDI app, select command 'merge pathways' to merge two PML files together.
-1. Run the main app and enter the "merge pathways" command, then enter 1 to use our predefined files and 2 to enter your own files.
+2. The app will ask you to select to use our preloaded files or to enter your own files.
-2. Resulting file is saved in New_Pathways folder with the name of both ie "filename1_filename2_merge.pml"
+2. Resulting file is saved in New_Pathways folder with the name of both ie "filename1_filename2_merge.pml".
-3. Can be pmlchecked using main app to make sure result is valid.
-Simply run load pml and choose to use your own file, then paste in the path of the new merged file.
+3. This file can now be loaded into the app, using "load pml" and selecting to enter your own pathway to a file.
+4. To test this feature, choose to merge drugs.pml and branch.pml, and open the file from the new_pathways folder and inspect.

 ##### PML-TX Save PML to File
 1. Upon merging two files, the result saved to the New_Pathways folder in the Matte_Group_Proj folder.
 2. Pretty print is fully implemented no matter the spacing standard used in the file.
+3. To test this feature, load spaced_drugs.pml into the app, and open the file's backup from the new_pathways folder and inspect.

 ---

 ### Credit
 DINTO - https://github.com/labda/DINTO